pjad6191/365-days-of-python/August2025/day_12.md

 - **Pandas DataFrames**: Sorting & Filtering, Adding Columns

 ### What I Found Challenging:
-- I didn't find anything particularly challenging today.
-It was an enjoyable day with coding practice.
+- It was not particularly challenging today.
+Just the right amount of challenge to help me grow.

 ### Key Accomplishments:
 - Started to feel more confident and like I knew what I was doing with filtering and conditionals.
 While I'm comfortable with Python, the syntax for Pandas was initially throwing me off.